 SUBSCRIBE TO HEAR ABOUT MY UPCOMING EVENTS

-Ms. Qin is a substitute harpist with the Houston Symphony, the China Philharmonic Orchestra, and the New World Symphony, and she has served as principal harpist in the Shepherd School Orchestras and the Cleveland Orchestra Youth Orchestra.
-In addition to school requirements, Ms. Qin was selected as an orchestral fellow for the 2017 and 2016 Texas Music Festival Orchestral Institute.
+Ms. Qin has performed with the Houston Symphony, the China Philharmonic Orchestra, and the New World Symphony.
+Ms. Qin will be a part of the Spoleto Festival USA Orchestra this coming summer.
+Additionally, Ms. Qin was selected as an orchestral fellow for the 2017 and 2016 Texas Music Festival Orchestral Institute.
 She was also invited as one of two harpists to attend the Round Top Music Festival during the summer of 2015.

-On top of orchestral festivals, Ms. Qin can be found performing around the world in the summers.
-Last year, she attended the World Harp Congress in Hong Kong, where she performed in a masterclass with Alice Giles and was a winner of the mock audition.
-She also performed chamber music, in Nantucket, MA, as a part of the Rossini Club.
-In 2014, Ms. Qin attended the World Harp Congress in Sydney, Australia and performed in a masterclass with Maria Luisa Rayan and in the Hong Kong Youth Harp Ensemble.
-Ms. Qin was a participant of the Saratoga Harp Colony and the Young Artists Harp Seminar in 2013, where she was a member of the harp ensembles and performed in masterclasses with Judy Loman, Elizabeth Hainen, Maria Luisa Rayan, and Susan Bennett Brady.
+During the summers, Ms. Qin has traveled around the world to perform.
+She attended the World Harp Congress in Hong Kong in 2017, where she performed in a masterclass with Alice Giles and was a winner of the mock audition.
+In the same year, she also performed chamber music, in Nantucket, MA, with the Rossini Club, a chamber music initiative.
+In 2014, Ms. Qin attended the World Harp Congress in Sydney, Australia, performing with Hong Kong Youth Harp Ensemble and playing in a masterclass with Maria Luisa Rayan.
+She has also participated in the Saratoga Harp Colony and the Young Artists Harp Seminar, where she performed with harp ensembles and in masterclasses led by Judy Loman, Elizabeth Hainen, Maria Luisa Rayan, and Susan Bennett Brady.

-In 2014, Ms. Qin made her solo debut with the Suburban Symphony Orchestra as the winner of their Concerto Competition.
-She was also the first prize winner of the Houston Tuesday Musical Club’s Ruth Burr Competition for Instrumentalists in 2017, the San Antonio Tuesday Musical Club’s Young Artists Competition in Strings in 2016, the college division of the 2017 American Harp Society Greater Houston Chapter Mildred Milligan Scholarship Competition, and she was a finalist of the American Harp Society's Anne Adams Awards in 2018.
+In 2014, Ms. Qin made her solo debut with the Suburban Symphony Orchestra after winning the concerto competition.
+She was also the first prize-winner of the Houston Tuesday Musical Club’s Ruth Burr Competition for Instrumentalists in 2017, the San Antonio Tuesday Musical Club’s Young Artists Competition in Strings in 2016, and the College Division of the 2017 American Harp Society in Houston.
+She was a finalist of the American Harp Society's Anne Adams Awards in 2018.